 What is the Testnet Phase of the Pi Network?

 The Testnet is like a practice ground for the Pi Network.
 It is a testing environment where developers and users try out new features, apps, and updates before they go live.
-Think of it as a everything works smoothly without affecting the real Pi Network.
+Think of it as everything works smoothly without affecting the real Pi Network.

 The primary purpose of the Testnet was to